 What are nasal polyps?

 Nasal polyps are semi-transparent growths that can form in any part of the sino-nasal mucosa.
 These are benign, but they may grow to the extent that they obstruct the nasal cavities.
 This condition is also called polypoid sinusitis.
-The polyps can develop at different sites in the cavities, but usually new ones develop further inwards, on the roof and sides of the nasal cavities.
+The polyps can develop at different sites in the cavities, but usually new ones develop further inwards, most typically on the roof and sides of the nasal cavities.

 Symptoms of nasal polyps vary according to their size.
 Initially, sense of smell and taste may be muted, which can then be accompanied by partial or complete nasal obstruction.
 You may also experience a sensation of constant mucus, which does not improve even when you blow your nose.